Biden tears into GOP, labels DeSantis ‘Trump incarnate'

 In Florida, a state famously popular among retirees, he focused on federal programs for elderly people and the less well-to-do.
 He declared that the current crop of GOP candidates “ain’t your father’s Republican party" and said that he prayed God would deliver his opponents “some enlightenment."

 After those remarks in Hallandale Beach, he headlined a fundraiser for gubernatorial candidate Charlie Crist in Golden Beach.
-He was also scheduled to speak at a rally for the state's Democratic Party, including Senate candidate Val Demings.
+He capped his day in Florida with a rally at Florida Memorial University, a historically Black university, for the state's Democratic Party, including Crist and Senate candidate Val Demings.

-At the event for Crist, Biden made the stakes personal against DeSantis.
-The Florida governor is a major adversary of the Biden White House and a potential 2024 candidate for the presidency.
-Biden suggested that DeSantis was just another version of former President Donald Trump and criticized him for “demonizing the LGBTQ population”
+At the event for Crist, Biden made the stakes personal against DeSantis, a major adversary of the Biden White House.
+Biden suggested DeSantis was just another version of former President Trump and criticized him for “demonizing the LGBTQ population.”

 “This to me is one of the most important races in the country,” Biden said.
 “Charlie is running against Donald Trump incarnate.”